CR6Community/CR-6-touchscreen/src/README.md

 * https://www.youtube.com/watch?v=9jk3lirEfg0
 * https://www.youtube.com/watch?v=9jk3lirEfg0

-**UPDATE BY @Thinkersbluff: The above videos may omit the step of coping .BIN files to DWIN_SET This video tutorial series shows all of the steps: [How to flash the Community Firmware to your Creality CR6](https://www.youtube.com/playlist?list=PLfDSKnF0RNcYDkxM5mYtyuvlTfMAMD-Nr)**
+**UPDATE BY @Thinkersbluff: The above videos may omit the step of copying .BIN files to DWIN_SET This video tutorial series shows all of the steps: [How to flash the Community Firmware to your Creality CR6](https://www.youtube.com/playlist?list=PLfDSKnF0RNcYDkxM5mYtyuvlTfMAMD-Nr)**

 **Be careful that you don't short out the touch screen when flashing it.**